 Raised voices.
 Increased heartrate.
 Narrowed vision.
 All the physical hallmarks of a discussion that devolved into argumentation and conflict.
 That these same physical experiences can also be seen when participating in a game with a team or during intensely intimate moments with one’s partner, should make us pause.
-We quite quickly write a particular story to provide us direction for our behavior, but the ease with which this occurs can blind us to how else life is lived.
+We quite quickly write a particular story to provide us direction for our behavior, but the ease with which this occurs can blind us to other potential stories.
 If there’s even a shred of dissonance in your mind right now, that’s actually a good thing.
 Growth, personal and group related, occurs at the edges of comfort, not at the center of contentment.

 Seeking Shared Values

 At the heart of so much interpersonal conflict is seeing the other person or party to be devoid of anything shared with oneself.
 The groundwork for doing so is established through the dismissal of similarity, of what we share as human beings.
 It isn’t enough to rest there though, since to ‘be human’ is too vague.
 What we can start with is recognize our capacity to care about parts of life and identify those things through the naming of Values.

 Declaring someone or a group ‘doesn’t share my/our values’ has become the go-to place for easy dismissal.
 The reality is that one of two things is happening: one, the means through which the value is being supported is not agreed with, and/or two, the value for which the behavior is supportive is not the same across both parties.
 Consider working late at your job and someone judges you for it, declaring you don’t value ‘family.’
 One, this may be how you’re supporting family and two, when deciding on your behavior, the initial guiding value was of financial security or personal integrity.
 In both perspectives ‘family’ is not dismissed.
 The only person seeking to remove that value is the person passing judgment.